 Looking forward to detoxing

-Having been on a meat-based diet for 23 years of my life, and subsequently switching to a vegetarian/vegan diet which isn’t exactly the healthiest of all (there are actually many vegetarian foods that are very unhealthy, and I’ve come across plenty of overweight vegetarians in the past few years), I can imagine there’s a huge load of toxins to process in the next 16 days.
+Having been through unhealthy diets for a large chunk of my life, I can imagine there’s a huge load of toxins to process in the next 16 days.
 Some of the next 16 days might be rough (from what I read from some reports, there can be acute pains, deep emotional purging, etc), I’m ready to deal with them.